-You've completed the basics — workspace created, widget configured, first message sent.
-The checklist below covers the six highest-impact things to set up next.
-None of them take more than 30 minutes and each one meaningfully improves the experience for your customers or your team.
+You've completed the basics — account created, widget configured, first message sent.
+The checklist below covers the highest-impact things to set up next.
+None of them take more than 30 minutes, and each one meaningfully improves the experience for your customers or your team.

 Customers who email your support address should land in the same inbox as your live chat conversations.
 Set up an email channel so you never miss a message regardless of where customers contact you.

-To connect an email address, go to Settings → Emailing and follow the forwarding instructions.
+To connect an email address, go to Settings → Organization settings → Emailing and follow the forwarding instructions.
 You can receive email with a forwarding rule from your existing support address (e.g. [email protected]) and reply directly from Yaplet.

 Every question your support team answers more than once is a candidate for a knowledge base article.
-Vex AI — your AI chatbot — uses these articles to answer visitors automatically.
-The more articles you have, the better it gets.
+Your articles live at Brand → (your brand) → Knowledge.

 Start with the five questions your visitors ask most often.
 Common first articles: "How do I reset my password?", "What are your pricing plans?", "How do I cancel?", "Where's my order?", "How do I contact you?".